AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 The [!DNL Live Search] [workspace](workspace.md) is the area in the admin where you configure [!DNL Live Search] features such as synonyms, facets, and Category Merchandising.

+## Events

+[!DNL Live Search] uses [events](events.md) to calculate [Intelligent Merchandising](category-merch.md) and [performance](performance.md) dashboards.
+Eventing is provided with default implementations.
+Eventing for headless storefronts should be manually enabled.

 ## Customizing widgets

 Most store owners will want to ensure that the [!DNL Live Search] widgets conform to their store look and feel.